 Listen to the hazard sirens:

-General alarm signal
+- General alarm signal

-A general alarm signal is used to draw attention to all hazards, and this means that additional information and behavioral guidance is expected on the hazard!
+A minute-long rising and falling sound, which is repeated at least three times after a 30-second pause.
+A general alarm signal is used to draw attention to all hazards, and this means that additional information and behavioural guidance is expected on the hazard!

-End of general alarm
+- End of the general alarm

+Even continuous one-minute length sound transmitted once.
 The alarm end signal means that the danger is over.

-The test signal means routine testing of the siren and does not involve compulsory activities for the residents.
+Even continuous sound with a total length of up to 7 seconds.
+The test signal means that the siren is undergoing routine testing and it does not involve compulsory activities for the residents.

 How to behave when you hear a siren:

-4. In the car close the doors and windows and switch off the ventilation;
+- If you are in a car, close the doors and windows and switch off the ventilation;

-8. Do not use naked flames!
+- Do not use open flames!

-9. Use the phone only in serious need, so as not to overload phone lines.
+- Use the phone only in serious need, so as not to overload phone lines.